 - Winston Churchill Fellowship Medallion 2011 for international research into children’s outdoor play and leaning (as part of her PhD)

-- PhD in children’s outdoor play and leaning
+- PhD in children’s outdoor play and learning

 - Healthunlocked Health Blogger of the Year 2017